mustafakaya/azure-cli-extensions/src/aksbpa/readme.md

-# Azure CLI AKS Best Practice Assessment Extension
+# Azure CLI AKS Best Practice Assessment Extension (Preview)

 This is an Azure CLI extension that performs **Best Practice Assessments (BPA)** on Azure Kubernetes Service (AKS) clusters.
 It evaluates your clusters against a set of recommendations based on the **[Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/)** across five key pillars: